singhrakeshgkp/spring/spring-microservices/ms-apache-camel/spring-camel.md

-# Apache Camel + Spring Boot Integration
+# Apache Camel + Spring Boot Integration spring 2.x+camel
+### spring camel 4.x+ is supporting spring boot 3 hence used spirng 2.x
 ### What is apache camel?
 <p>
   Apache camel is an open source integration framework, sesigned to make integrating systems simple and easy.